andrewvergel/vllms-docker-api/vllm-api/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review Docker and VLLM documentation
+2. Review Docker and vLLM documentation
 3. Open an issue with detailed information